BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 1. **Small machine - 1 CPU, 2 GB of memory**
     * Can handle sustained load of *200 - 300 RPS*
     * For 15 seconds, it was able to handle *1000 RPS* with stats:
       * Min: 0.001 s, Max: 0.2 s, Mean: 0.013 s
       * Percentile 90: 0.026 s, Percentile 95: 0.034 s
       * Percentile 99: 0.099 s
 2. **Medium machine - 2 CPUs, 4 GB of memory**
     * Can handle sustained load of *500 - 1000 RPS*
     * For 15 seconds, it was able to handle *1000 RPS* with stats:
       * Min: 0.001 s, Max: 0.135 s, Mean: 0.004 s
       * Percentile 90: 0.007 s, Percentile 95: 0.01 s
       * Percentile 99: 0.023 s
 3. **Large machine - 4 CPUs, 8 GB of memory**
     * Can handle sustained load of *2000 - 3000 RPS*
     * For 15 seconds, it was able to handle *4000 RPS* with stats:
       * Min: 0.0 s, (less than 1 ms), Max: 1.05 s, Mean: 0.058 s
       * Percentile 90: 0.124 s, Percentile 95: 0.353 s
       * Percentile 99: 0.746 s
 4. **Huge machine - 8 CPUs, 16 GB of memory (not tested)**
     * Most likely can handle sustained load of *4000 - 6000 RPS*

 \
-Of course, there are other, non-performance related, reasons to have more than one machine - mostly related to resilience and redundancy in case of failures.
-Nevertheless, **do keep these results in mind next time somebody is trying to lure you into using a complex solution, architecture and infrastructure, and you develop a system that will need to handle at most 3 requests per second**.
+Of course, there are other, non-performance related, reasons for having more than one machine - mostly associated with resilience and redundancy in case of failures.
+Nevertheless, **remember these results the next time someone tries to persuade you into implementing a complex solution, architecture and infrastructure, for a system expected to handle at most 5 requests per second**.

-Keep keeping things simple!
+Keep things simple!

 <div class="article-delimiter">---</div>